Health Professions Programs Admissions

 Students applying for admission into a Health Professions Program to seek a baccalaureate degree must follow the IUPUI General Education Core requirements.
 Note: Transfer students—whether from within the IU system, another state-supported institution in Indiana, or an out-of-state university—must also meet the General Education Core requirements unless requirements are completed at a different institution before entering Indiana University.

-Students who’ve completed a domestic baccalaureate degree or otherwise met the IUPUI General Education Core requirements prior to admission/ transfer to IUPUI must meet the Fundamental Core requirements.
-These applicants must have the requirements documented as completed on the institution’s transcript.
+Students who have completed a domestic baccalaureate degree or otherwise met the IUPUI General Education Core requirements prior to admission/ transfer to IUPUI must meet the Fundamental Core requirements.
+These applicants should have the requirements documented as completed on the institution’s transcript.
 This applies to the State of Indiana General Education Core (STGEC) only.
 Students who complete a similar requirement outside Indiana or at private colleges or universities in Indiana must meet the GE Core.

 Students seeking admission to any IU School of Medicine Health Professions Programs must complete an IUPUI application for enrollment or be currently enrolled at IUPUI as a degree-seeking student.
 Actively enrolled degree-seeking students at IUPUI do not need to complete this process.